Power Query Recipes Now Available

 image

-We actually have a sample package available which includes four recipe cards (including the precedent card for the calendar recipe shown above), as well as the full table of contents for the current version.
+We actually have a sample package available on the product page, which includes four recipe cards (including the precedent card for the calendar recipe shown above), as well as the full table of contents for the current version.

 Just some of the patterns included in the full version are: